 To open the Adobe Creative Cloud Image Editor, click Image Editor.

 You can also use focal points to center the image within its height dimensions.

 Replace thumbnail images

-To replace a thumbnail image, click Remove, and then add a new image.
+To replace a thumbnail image, click the trash can icon, and then add a new image.

 How thumbnail images display